-If you dog fouls in any public area you are required to clean up, and properly dispose of it.
+If your dog fouls in any public area you are required to clean up, and properly dispose of it.

-Failing to clean up after your dog has fouled will result in a fixed penalty being issued.
-This is for £100 or prosecution where, if found guilty, you would face a maximum fine of £1000.
+Failing to clean up after your dog has fouled may result in a Fixed Penalty Notice (FPN) of £100 being issued.
+Failure to pay and discharge your liability for the offence will result in prosecution, if found guilty, you would face a maximum fine of £1,000 plus costs.

 It is not an excuse in law that you were not aware of the fact that the dog had fouled.
 You can be held responsible even if you did not see the incident, or if it is witnessed whilst your dog is straying.